Q: Do I need to have experience to join EBRC?

 Q: When do you meet?

-A: It varies, but generally water workouts are three to four days a week, early in the morning, with informal land workouts the other three days.
+A: It varies depending on the team but generally there’s a team practicing every single day.
+Teams hold water workouts are three to four days a week, early in the morning (5:20am-7:30am), with informal land workouts the other three days.
 On Sundays, we rest and sometimes get waffles.
-Check out our Programs for specific times.

 Q: Where do you meet/race?